-The good news is that Sam Torrey’s services will continue online, for those who want to “keep in touch” with his special capabilities, just as soon as Jo-Jo can set up convenient shipping arrangements. ([email protected])
+The good news is that Sam Torrey’s services will continue online, for those who want to “keep in touch” with his special capabilities, just as soon as Jo-Jo can set up convenient shipping arrangements. ([email protected].net)

 A few other local shoe services remain.
 The heir to Sam Torrey mentioned Bedo’s Leatherworks in Falls Church.
 (I found eight others listed.)
 “But no one,” says Jo-Jo, “does what I do.”